HibiscusMC/docs/docs/hmcwraps/adding_wraps.md

 # Adding Wraps

 Adding a wrap using HMCWraps is very simple.
-Here, you can see an example of a wrap for `SWORDS` broken down with comments on each configuration key.
+Here, you can see an example of a wrap for `SWORDS` (see [Collections](https://docs.hibiscusmc.com/docs/hmcwraps/collections)) broken down with comments on each configuration key.

 ```yaml
   SWORDS: # This can either be a collection (SWORDS), or an item (DIAMOND_SWORD).